angular/components/src/material/bottom-sheet/bottom-sheet.md

 Any components that are include inside of a bottom sheet have to be added to the `entryComponents` inside your `NgModule` when using the older compiler and runtime known as View Engine.
-`entryComponents` is redundant when using Ivy which is new compilation and rendering pipeline for Angular.
+`entryComponents` is redundant when using Ivy which is the new compilation and rendering pipeline for Angular.
+Ivy is used by default.

 ```ts